 - Do NOT disturb blistered or dead skin.

 - Do NOT remove clothing that is stuck to the skin.

 - Do NOT give the person anything by mouth, if there is a severe burn.

-- Do NOT immerse a severe burn in cold water.
+- Do NOT place a severe burn in cold water.
 This can cause shock.

 - Do NOT place a pillow under the person's head if there is an airways burn.
 This can close the airways.

-Call 911 if:
+Call 911 or your local emergency number if:

-- The burn is extensive (the size of your palm or larger).
+- The burn is very large, about the size of your palm or larger.